sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

 - You don't just want an SBoM for your artifact/image, you also want one for the build infrastructure, you'll have them for every dependency you ingest, and particularly for a SaaS, you'll have them for your runtime infrastructure
 - It's not just generating the SBoM, you need to distribute it and use it, and those are very much under development
   - SBoMs themselves should be static/reproducible, but a vulnerability scan using the SBoM data may change as new vulnerabilities are discovered, and it does us no good if we don't have a way to get the SBoMs to the scanners or if we don't have scanners that use SBoM data
+  - SBOMs are what we need to say "where is Log4j in this org?"

 ---